A multiple criteria methodology for priority based portfolio selection: Case study

-The DM stressed that in what concerns the functions of the projects, he would like to have at least three projects for function $U_3$, i.e. accomodation for students and the elderly, in constraint (\ref{con:function1})).
+The DM has highlighted that, for what concerns the functions of the projects, he would like to have at least three projects for the function $U_3$, i.e., students and elderly accommodation, in constraint (\ref{con:function1})).

-For the set of constraints (\ref{con:function2})--(\ref{con:function3}), the DM indicated that he would consider a good portfolio to be one with at least one project that provides facilities for the citizens and one project that provides facilities for the tourists in at least three of the four quadrants.
-This way, $q$ in constraint (\ref{con:function3}) should be set equal to 1.
-The formulation of all these constraints is given in Appendix \ref{sec:Appendix_Model}.
-The solution of the binary programming problem for the different available budgets has led to the portfolios in Table \ref{tab:selbudgetweights1} (note that the symbol \checkmark means that a project should be carried out, while the symbol $\times$ denotes that the project should not be implemented).
+For the set of constraints (\ref{con:function2})-(\ref{con:function3}) the DM has indicated that he will be considering a good portfolio the one with at least one project that provides facilities for the citizens and one project that provides facilities for the tourists in at least three of the four quadrants.
+This way parameter $q$ in constraint (\ref{con:function3}) should be set equal to 1.
+The formulation of all these constraints is reported in the Appendix \ref{sec:Appendix_Model}.
+The resolution of the binary programming model for the different available budgets has lead to the following portfolios in Table \ref{tab:selbudgetweights1} (Note that the symbol \checkmark means that a project should be carried out, while the symbol $\times$ denotes that the project should not be implemented).

-We would like to stress that for budgets $B(6)$ and $B(7)$ there is no possible solution to the model that satisfies all the constraints at the same time.
-Therefore, we asked the DM to remove or weaken some of the constraints.
-He advised us to lower the value of the projects expected to be in the ``decumano'' to 1 and the number of student and elderly housing facilities to 1.
-The portfolios given in Table \ref{tab:selbudgetweights1} have been obtained considering these two relaxed constraints.
-As expected, the number or projects to be implemented decreases with a decrease of the available budget.
-The DM was invited to reflect on the portfolios identified.
-He has provided the following comments:
+Let us underline that for budgets $B(6)$ and $B(7)$ there is no possible solution to the model that satisfies at the same time all the constraints.
+Therefore, we have asked the DM to remove or weaken some of the constraints.
+He has advised to lower the value of the projects expected to be in the``decumano" to 1 and the number of students and elderly housing facilities to 1.
+The portfolios reported in the Table \ref{tab:selbudgetweights1} have been obtained considering these two relaxed constraints.
+As expected, the number or projects to be implemented decrease with the decreasing of the available budget.
+The DM was invited to reflect on the portfolios identified and he has provided the following comments: